Copy Constructors and Operators

 Players sharing same weapon

-We can imagine this situation as representing PlayerOne and PlayerTwo sharing the exact same weapon.
-This is unlikely to be what we want and could cause problems as we build out our program with more complex behaviors.
+We can imagine this situation as representing PlayerOne and PlayerTwo somehow wielding the exact same weapon.
+This is unlikely to be what we want for our game simulation, and could cause problems as we build out our program with more complex behaviors.

-For example, if PlayerOne modifies the weapon in some way, those changes will affect PlayerTwo too.
-As we begin to rely more heavily on manual memory management, this will cause further resource management problems which we’ll discuss in the next lesson.
+For example, if PlayerOne modifies their weapon in some way, those changes will affect PlayerTwo too.
+As we begin to rely more heavily on manual memory management, this could cause further resource management problems which we'll discuss in the next lesson.

 Copy Constructors

-As we’ve seen in the past, we can copy objects by default.
-This is because the compiler provides default copy constructors for the types we create.
-We can replace these default constructors with our own custom implementations.
+As we've seen in the past, we can copy objects by default, even though we haven't been defining these functions.
+This is because the compiler provides default versions of these functions for the types we create.
+We can replace these default functions with our own custom implementations if we need to.

 struct Sword {